blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 - Info: https://islam.stackexchange.com/a/47010/61109
 - This is regardless of whether they are an apostate, Dhimmi, Mu'aahid or Harbi.
 For Harbis, this comes as warfare.

+- 4:97-98 (They should migrate from Dar Al-Harb)

 1. What treaties are being referred to in Verse 1?
 2. Why were treaties necessary?
 3. Who broke the treaty first?
 Was the discharge of treaties preceded by breaking of treaties by the polytheists?